 Tearing Your ACL

 A tear of the knee anterior cruciate ligament (ACL) is one of the most commonly occurring injuries in sports.
 These injuries result from quick changes of direction, sudden stops or jumps.
 An audible “pop” of the knee, swelling, and immense pain can typically determine a tear.

 A physical examination can usually determine the diagnosis of a torn ACL.
-A physician will move the knee to assess the range of motion and whether the overall function is impaired.
+A physician will move the knee to assess the range of motion and whether the impairement of overall function exists.
 However, there are several other tests that may be used to determine the severity of the tear and whether any surrounding structures were damaged.

 A minor tear might only require rest and physical rehabilitation, while some injuries are severe enough to require surgery.
 The purpose of rehabilitation is to strengthen the muscles enough to restore a full range of motion.
 This reduces swelling and pain in injured joints.
 Physical therapy may prove effective enough a treatment for those who don’t participate in vigorous physical activity.